DSR-RHIT/me447-visualizing-data/README.md

 me447 visualizing data
 ======================

--   Browse this main page for material organized by week
+-   Browse this page for material organized chronologically
 -   [Browse by topic](cm/cm001_org-by-topic.md)

 visual rhetoric and R graphics for the R novice